Intro to Buddhism & Meditation in Portland

 - Lineage: S.N.
 Goenka – Burmese Theravada

 - Notes: This group is ONLY available to people who have done a 10 day Vipassana retreat in the style of S.N.
 Goenka.
-They occasionally host daylong sits.
-Note that these groups are peer led.
+Note that these groups are peer-led.

 - Lineage: Sayadaw U Tejaniya & Sayadaw U Pandita – Burmese Theravada

-- Notes: Uses modern dharma teachings to explore integration of meditation with daily life.
+- Notes: Uses modern dharma teachings to explore the integration of meditation with daily life.

 - Lineage: General Theravada

-- Schedule: Maybe 10 times a year, they host a dharma talk & sometimes daylong retreats from teachers that just finished leading a retreat at the nearby Cloud Mountain Retreat Center.
-This is always a special treat, as these are some of the most senior Vipassana teachers in the country.
+- Schedule: Maybe 10 times a year, they host a dharma talk & sometimes daylong retreats from teachers who just finished leading a retreat at the nearby Cloud Mountain Retreat Center.
+These tend to be some of the most senior Vipassana teachers in the country.

 Zen Mahayana Buddhism

-Zen Mahayana Buddhism has a very earthy feel, and emphasizes bringing awareness into every moment of your life.
-Their approach to meditation is usually not as technical & articulate, as they focus on the effortless here-and-now aspect, and also the immediacy of compassion.
+Zen-style Mahayana Buddhism has a very earthy feel, and emphasizes bringing awareness into every moment of your life.
+Their approach to meditation is usually not as technical & precise, as they focus on effortless here-and-now presence and the immediacy of compassion.
+There is also an emphasis on ritual and form.

-- Schedule: SU & F morning.
-SU, T, W & R evening.
-M-F early morning.
-All in NE Portland.
+- Schedule: SU & F morning, and SU, TU & TH evenings in NE Portland.
+W & F evening virtual.

 - Lineage: Soto & Rinzai – Maezumi Roshi and Shodo Harada Roshi

 - Notes: One of the two biggest Zen Centers in Portland.
-They hold regular classes, events, day-longs, and are the urban offshoot of the Great Vow Zen Monastery, located in Clatskanine Oregon, which has many live-in monastics, and offers regular residential retreats.
+They hold regular classes, events, daylongs, and host various affinity groups, like LGBTQIA+ and engaged Buddhism.
+They are also the urban offshoot of the Great Vow Zen Monastery, located in Clatskanie Oregon, which has many live-in monastics and offers monthly residential retreats.

-- Schedule: SU morning, T & W evening in NE Portland.
+- Schedule: SU morning, TU, W & TH evening in NE Portland.

 - Lineage: Soto Zen – connected with Shasta Abbey.

 - Notes: One of the two biggest Zen Centers in Portland.
-They also have several ongoing multi-week courses, workshops and retreats.
-Schedule changes seasonally.
+They also have regular ongoing multi-week courses, workshops, daylongs, and residential retreats.
+The schedule changes seasonally.

-- Schedule: M, T & R evening in SE Portland.
+- Schedule: TU & TH evening in SE Portland.
 W evening in SW Portland.
-F morning in NE Portland.
+M evening & F morning virtually.

 - Lineage: Thich Nhat Hanh

-- Notes: Thich Nhat Hanh has a somewhat eclectic style that is very beginner / non-buddhist friendly.
+- Notes: Thich Nhat Hanh has a somewhat eclectic style that is very beginner / non-Buddhist friendly.
 It uses some Theravada language with the simplicity of Zen and a grounding in the joy and heart aspects of the path.
-These groups are all peer led.
+These groups are all peer-led.
+They also host a once-a-month book club.

 - Schedule: SU & W evening in SE Portland.
-M-F early morning “cloud meditation.”
+M-F 6am, 12pm & 8pm silent virtual meditation.
 SA morning in SE Portland.

 - Lineage: Rinzai Zen – Genki Takabayashi

 - Notes: This is the only dedicated Rinzai group in Portland.
-Hosts occasional retreats.
+Hosts occasional retreats and daylongs.

-- Schedule: T & R evening, SU & SA morning in SW Portland
+- Schedule: TU evening & SU morning in SW Portland.
+T-SA virtual morning meditation.

 - Lineage: Soto Zen – stems from the Dharma Rain Zen Center